 Traditionally, one of the hardest steps to take when scaling your infrastructure is to go from one to two.
 When vertical scaling is no longer a viable or preferred option, teams need to look at horizontal scaling instead.
 In the current landscape of Kubernetes clusters and small, disposable services, horizontally scaling your application has even become the de facto standard.

 Luckily, this is not an unsolved problem.
-Even more fortunately, a solution is provided within Phoenix — the de-facto Elixir web application framework - itself.
+Even more, fortunately, a solution is provided within Phoenix — the de-facto Elixir web application framework - itself.
 This solution takes the shape of Phoenix PubSub.
 At its core, this would allow our applications to communicate with one another.
 If PubSub is the API by which applications would communicate, it does not by itself provide the means by which information makes it from one application to another.
 This message transport back-end needs to be provided separately, and take the form of adapters.

 There are two adapters currently available, Redis and PG2.
 We could have chosen Redis, as we do have some expertise in-house on how to run this at scale.
-But that would have introduced another moving part to the equation, and we were keen to keep as much as we could contained within the application itself.
+But that would have introduced another moving part to the equation, and we were keen to keep as much as we could contain within the application itself.
 So that brings us to PG2, a solution that leverages Distributed Erlang in allowing Erlang processes to communicate across servers.
 In order for us to have this ability, we have to lean on one final component within our toolbox, namely libcluster.
 This Erlang clustering library supports a Kubernetes-based discovery strategy.
 In practice, we configure the application in such a way that Kubernetes will supply and maintain a list of node IP addresses that are currently hosting a copy of our application to all copies of our application.
 Libcluster itself will then overlay an Erlang Cluster on top of the Kubernetes cluster.

 Ultimately, we’re running on clusters all the way down, but what struck us when we looked into this solution was the fact that – even with Elixir and Erlang being more niche than some of the other stacks we’re familiar with – this is a solved problem even when running on Kubernetes.
-Learnings like this give us hope and an insight that the community itself is not stagnant.
-One of the biggest risks – and quite frankly biggest fears – when adopting or trialing a new technology is finding yourself close to the finish line, but stuck because a key component you absolutely require to get the job done does not exist or is very poorly maintained.
+Learnings like this give us hope and insight that the community itself is not stagnant.
+One of the biggest risks – and quite frankly biggest fears – when adopting or trialing a new technology is finding yourself close to the finish line but stuck because a key component you absolutely require to get the job done does not exist or is very poorly maintained.
 Sure, we can write it ourselves, but that carries with it its own risks.

 Function over Form?
 Commit to the functional idioms